Augusta University is pleased to announce the Career Development Scholar Program.

 providing research guidance and training to successful trainees (see Mentor Criteria);

-identification of a secondary mentor during the project with complementary training
+identification of a minimum of one additional mentor with complementary training and

 - Written commitment of Scholar’s Department Chair guaranteeing willingness to provide